TensorFlow: Medical

 GE Healthcare used TensorFlow to increase the speed and accuracy of MRIs in identifying specific body parts.
 Google used TensorFlow to create DermAssist, a free mobile application that allows users to take pictures of their skin and identify potential health complications.
 Sinovation Ventures used TensorFlow to identify and classify eye diseases from optical coherence tomography (OCT) scans.

 Social media

 Twitter implemented TensorFlow to rank tweets by importance for a given user, and changed their platform to show tweets in order of this ranking.
 Previously, tweets were simply shown in reverse chronological order.
 The photo sharing app VSCO used TensorFlow to help suggest custom filters for photos.

 Search Engine

 Google officially released RankBrain on October 26, 2015, backed by TensorFlow.

 Education

 InSpace, a virtual learning platform, used TensorFlow to filter out toxic chat messages in classrooms.
 Liulishuo, an online English learning platform, utilized TensorFlow to create an adaptive curriculum for each student.
-TensorFlow was used to accurately assess a student's current abilities, and also helped decide the best future content to show based on those capabilities.
+TensorFlow was used to assess the current abilities of students and also helped decide which content to show based on those capabilities.